 And for what?
 You end up paying the same basic price for the item - you clearly HAVE the money.
 But by paying for it in installments, you add another 50% to the bill for interest, over time.
 Where is the savings in that?

 It took a long time to figure this out.
 A long, long, long time.
-Two decades, in fact.
+Three decades, in fact.
 Why?

 Well, everyone I knew, from my family, to my boss at work, my co-workers, my neighbors, my friends, the television, the newspapers - everyone - said that borrowing money was a good idea and in fact, "normal".